Design status

 Design statuses

-• Successfully generated: The design has no concerns and is ready for data collection.
+• Successfully generated: The design is ready for data collection.

 • Warning: The design is usable but may result in poor utility estimation.
-Notes are included with suggestions for improvement (learn more below).
+Notes are included with suggestions for improvement.

 • Unusable: The design cannot produce reliable utilities.
-Address the listed issues (learn more below) and regenerate the design.
+Address the listed issues and regenerate.

-• Out of date: The generated design no longer matches the current exercise settings.
-Regenerate the design to ensure it accurately reflects the latest changes.
+• Out of date: The design no longer matches the current exercise settings.
+Regenerate to reflect the latest changes.

-To generate the design, click Generate in the Design tab.
-By default, Discover spends ~3 seconds per version.
-With the default of 30 versions, generation and testing take about 90 seconds.
-We recommend fielding multiple versions of the CBC questionnaire across respondents to account for psychological order effects and to increase overall design efficiency.
+Click Generate in the Design tab.
+By default, Discover spends approximately 3 seconds per version — with the default of 30 versions, generation and testing take about 90 seconds.

 How the designer works

-The designer selects which attribute levels to show across tasks with three main goals:
+The designer distributes attribute levels across tasks with three goals:

-• Each level of an attribute appears the same number of times.
+• Each level appears the same number of times.

 • Levels from different attributes appear together equally often.

-• Tasks and concepts are shuffled to improve:
+• Tasks and concepts are shuffled to balance level positions and avoid repeats in back-to-back tasks.

-A perfect balance isn’t always possible, but near-perfect CBC designs still perform very well and yield excellent results in practice.
+A perfect balance isn't always achievable, but near-perfect designs still perform well and yield excellent results.

 Generation settings